gcperformance/dataset_log/README.md

-Used github actions to store copies of a opengov dataset using their IDs.
+Github actions to store copies of service inventory datasets.
 Runs evenings at midnight.